nanoporetech/dorado/README.md

 $ export DYLD_LIBRARY_PATH=<PATH_TO_DORADO>/dorado-x.y.z-osx-arm64/lib:$DYLD_LIBRARY_PATH
 ```

-This will let the Dorado binary pick up the shipped libraries and you will not need to manually install `libaec` and `zstd`.

 ### Improving the Speed of Duplex Basecalling

 Duplex basecalling is an IO-intensive process and can perform poorly if using networked storage or HDD.
 This can generally be improved by splitting up POD5 files appropriately.